FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-This patient has a radial neuropathy at the spiral groove.
-In radial neuropathy in the axilla, elbow extension is impaired, but in this patient it is intact.
-In radial neuropathy in the axilla, sensation is decreased on the lateral dorsal hand and posterior arm, but in this patient it is decreased on the lateral dorsal hand.
+This patient has a posterior cord lesion.
+In radial neuropathy at the spiral groove, elbow extension is intact, but in this patient it is impaired.
+In radial neuropathy at the spiral groove, shoulder abduction is intact, but in this patient it is impaired.
+In radial neuropathy at the spiral groove, sensation is decreased on the lateral dorsal hand, but in this patient it is decreased on the lateral dorsal hand and posterior arm.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4